WebPraktikos/guten-starter/README.md

 guten-starter
 ---------

 Gutenstarter is a small standalone [Gutenberg editor](https://github.com/WordPress/gutenberg) JavaScript starter app.
 The inserted content is outputted to the console by using `console.log(blocks)`.
-You can save that logged array and then magic can start.
+You can save that logged array and then the magic can start.

 **What are other standalone Gutenberg editor solutions?**
 https://github.com/front/g-editor